ioanastumb/banyan/README.md

   * restrictions: the family node IDs must be unique; the highest ancestor from a family branch must have the parents set as `[-1]`
   * take care in setting up the proper parent-child relationships
   * take care in setting up the proper family branches - children should have both parents' family branches in order to be properly related to them
-  * samples from the wonderful Harry Potter universe can be found in this repository (linked above)
+  * samples from the Harry Potter universe can be found in this repository (linked above)
 * call the [Family.getKinshipByNames()](https://github.com/ioanastumb/banyan/blob/main/src/family.js#L140) method with the desired family member names
   * samples can be found in the [main.js](https://github.com/ioanastumb/banyan/blob/main/main.js) & [family.test.js](https://github.com/ioanastumb/banyan/blob/main/tests/family.test.js) files